bersonconnor/BrowserToAws/README.md

 ## Amazon's Photo Upload Tutorial
-This will be built off of the directory: ../amazon_view_photo.
-While not a prequisite, my original attempt to use the upload photo tutorial failed, so this attempt will try to remedy that by building off of a successful implementation
+This will be built off of the tutorial for viewing photos.
+While not a prequisite, my original attempt to use the upload photo tutorial failed, so this attempt will try to remedy that by building off of a successful implementation.

 ### Important Links
 - The tutorial for viewing photo albums can be found [here](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/s3-example-photos-view.html)